 Executive Summary

-Neutrophil extracellular traps (NETs) are web-like structures designed to trap and eliminate microbes.
-However, excessive NETosis can cause serious health issues, including sepsis, viral infections, autoimmune diseases, impaired diabetic wound healing, and cancer progression.
+Neutrophil extracellular traps (NETs) are web-like structures that help capture and eliminate pathogens.
+However, excessive NETosis can become harmful, driving conditions such as sepsis, viral infections, autoimmune diseases, impaired diabetic wound healing, and cancer progression.
+Elevated citrullinated histone H3 (CitH3) is a recognized biomarker of NET-driven pathology and is closely linked to immune dysfunction and tissue injury.

 Funding